 About us

-MCR was set up in 2009 to manage and operate the RV Song of the Whale, which was commissioned, and is owned by the International Fund for Animal Welfare (IFAW) .
+MCR was set up in 2009 to manage and operate the RV Song of the Whale, which was launched by the International Fund for Animal Welfare (IFAW) in 2004 to replace an earlier vessel of the same name which IFAW had owned and operated since 1987.
 Several members of the MCR team worked previously on Song of the Whale for IFAW.

 Our team is led by Richard McLanaghan and Anna Moscrop, both of whom have many years experience in marine and cetacean conservation and research and outreach activities for a range of organisations; most recently, both worked for over 15 years for the International Fund for Animal Welfare (IFAW).